-Bresaola is made from beef leg cuts, dry cured for about two weeks with salt, pepper, garlic, cinnamon, laurel and cloves.
+Bresaola is made from beef leg cuts, dry-cured for about two weeks with salt, pepper, garlic, cinnamon, laurel, and cloves.

 This product is a typical one from the Valtellina area and only the Bresaola produced in the province of Sondrio is entitled to bear the IGP European recognition.

-At the end of maturation, Bresaola has a bright red color; its smell is delicate and slightly spicy aromas can be perceived; the taste ranges from slightly savoury to mild and the texture is soft and compact.
+At the end of maturation, Bresaola has a bright red color; its smell is delicate and slightly spicy aromas can be perceived; the taste ranges from slightly savory to mild and the texture is soft and compact.